 The big selling point of Forest for me is the ability to block apps for up to three hours.
 By default, it locks you out of every app on your phone.
 However, I use the allow list feature to allow certain apps.
 For example, I use Remember the Milk to keep track of projects and todo lists.
 That is productive work I can do with my phone, so I allow it.

 The app blocking used to have some serious issues on Android, but recent updates have made it very reliable for me on Android 10.
-It used to get confused by notifications and and fail block timer.
+It used to get confused by notifications and fail the block timer.
 That is no longer an issue for me.
 I have no experience using it on iOS, so your mileage may vary.

 Pretty Little Trees